 Age-appropriate car seats and boosters are used during transport off campus.

 Athletes wear safety gear appropriate to their sport.

-Coaches encourage fair play, safety, and sportsmanship.
+Coaches and Staff encourage fair play, safety, and sportsmanship.

 Playgrounds are padded with mulch.

-Coaches and Physical Education Teachers will complete the HEADS UP to Youth Sports: Online Training (for Lower School and Middle School) and/or HEADS UP to High School Sports: Online Training (for Upper School) every year The certificate provided at the end of the course shall be kept on file in the Health Office.
+Coaches and Core Health Teachers will complete the HEADS UP to Youth Sports: Online Training (for Lower School and Middle School) and/or HEADS UP to High School Sports: Online Training (for Upper School) every year The certificate provided at the end of the course shall be kept on file with the Athletics Director..
 While these courses are aimed at coaches, Faculty and Staff who have direct contact with students are strongly encouraged to complete them also.
 These courses are free and cover the signs and symptoms of a concussion, as well as what to do if a student suffers any kind of impact to their head.
 The School Nurse will complete the Heads UP Online Training for Healthcare Providers on a yearly basis, with the certificate on file in the Health office.

 Parents will be provided educational material on concussions and how they will be addressed by school officials at pre-season athletic meetings.
-They will be encouraged to read this this policy.
-It will be posted on the MPHSchool.org website under Health Office Forms.
+They will be encouraged to read this policy.
+It is posted on the school's website under MPH Health Forms.